johnnybenson/sassr/README.md

 # configuring

-We just set `outputStyle` to `'compressed'` by defaultyou can specify some of [configuration options](https://github.com/sass/node-sass#options) for the Sass compiler.
+We just set `outputStyle` to `'compressed'` by default.
+You can specify some [configuration options](https://github.com/sass/node-sass#options) for the Sass compiler.

 ```js
 var sassConfig = {